gosang/gosang.github.io/content/posts/design-principles/messaging/apache-kafka-with-dotnet-core.md

 ## Event-Driven Architecture with Kafka

 In an event-driven architecture using Apache Kafka, the key components are the Event Producer, Event Consumer, and the Event Bus.
-Let's delve into each of these elements to understand their roles in facilitating seamless communication within a distributed system.
+Let's look into each of these elements to understand their roles in facilitating seamless communication within a distributed system.

 ### Event Producer